Tabula Cortonensis

 The Tabula Cortonensis (sometimes also Cortona Tablet) is a 2200-year-old, inscribed bronze tablet in the Etruscan language, discovered in Cortona, Italy.
 It may record for posterity the details of an ancient legal transaction which took place in the ancient Tuscan city of Cortona, known to the Etruscans as Curtun.
-Its 40-line, 200-word, two-sided inscription is the third longest inscription found in the Etruscan language, and the longest discovered in the 20th century.
+Its 40-line, 200-word, two-sided inscription is the third longest inscription found in the Etruscan language, after the Liber Linteus Zagrabiensis and the Tabula Capuana, and the longest discovered in the 20th century.

 Provenance

 The tablet was brought to the police in October 1992 by someone who claimed to have found it at a construction site in September 1992.
 When provided to the police, the tablet had been broken into seven fragments, with the original right bottom corner missing.
 Investigators attempted to find the missing portion and confirm the existence of the site.
 It was subsequently recognized that the tablet was broken in antiquity, so the missing portion may have been separated centuries ago.
 It was also determined that the "discoverer" of the tablet had lied about where he found it, and he was put on trial for mishandling of artifacts, but was found innocent.
 Local researchers believe that the tablet had actually been found on a different construction site and was deliberately concealed so that construction could be completed on time without being delayed by archaeological work.
 The real origin of the tablet is unknown to this day.